lukebayes/smocha/NOTES.md

 # Notes

+## OO vs Functional, mutable vs immutable
+The current incremental incarnation (9/3/2017) is built with a mostly OO-style implementation and is bumping up against many of the problems with this approach.
+The class hiearchies are getting deep and complex, control flow is obtuse, magic is gathering and events are starting to fly around unexpectedly.

+What would it look like if we moved to more of an immutable data and pure function approach?

+What are the steps that need to be taken?

+We have relatively static data to begin with.
+These are files with test declarations that need to be processed, what are some challenges we'll face if we attempt to make this an immutable data structure?

+It's relatively easy to imagine evaluating files and constructing a relatively large, immutable data structure, but this would mean that test execution would generate a new data structure, rather than mutating the existing one with new values (e.g., test duration, success/failure, errors, etc.).
+This seems reasonable, but what would it mean to have the UI react to this data structure incrementally?

+The reporter could hold onto the static tree of test declarations and respond to a stream of messages that are emitted by test execution.

+How does this complexity differ from what is built now?

+It seems to me that some of the complexity arises from bubbling events and mysterious delegation tactics.
+Perhaps it would be good to start with that message stream from test execution?
+I think I can decouple execution from the objects that represent tests.

 ## Hooks, Rules and Messaging

 We have a composite tree structure that is being created in the form of Suites and Hooks.